hwdsl2/docker-ipsec-vpn-server/README.md

 Advanced users can also use this image on macOS with [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/).
 Note that before using IPsec/L2TP mode, you may need to restart the Docker container once with `docker restart ipsec-vpn-server`.

-This image does NOT currently support Docker for Windows.
+This image does NOT support Docker for Windows.

 ## Download

+**New:** An Alpine-based image is now available (see [comparison](#image-comparison)), which is only ~16MB compressed.
+To use it, replace every `hwdsl2/ipsec-vpn-server` with `hwdsl2/ipsec-vpn-server:alpine` in this README.

 Get the trusted build from the [Docker Hub registry](https://hub.docker.com/r/hwdsl2/ipsec-vpn-server/):